Skip to content

 One example can be found in wastewater treatment plants where raw sewage must be moved with high-speed centrifugal pumps.
 These water-based solutions are entrained with solids that can hang up the seal and quickly erode the selected materials if the slurry migrates between the faces.

-Flush water from an external source is a common solution for preventing premature failure.
-It floods the seal cavity with a clean, cool water.
+Flush water from an external source is a standard solution for preventing premature failure.
+It floods the seal cavity with clean, cool water.
 This flush must be maintained at a higher pressure than the wastewater because it provides a clean, cool environment that is essential for safeguarding the life of the mechanical seal.
 These single-seal systems operating properly will increase water consumption and will also dilute the pumped product.

 Other environmental factors, such as temperature and pressure, must also be carefully controlled to prevent leakage.
 Careful attention should be given to the environmental control systems specified for sealing hazardous or toxic fluids.
 They must meet the allowable leakage tolerances for the fluid being sealed and prevent excessive leakage in case a seal fails.